mohamedsaif/OpenShift-On-Azure/README.md

 ### Troubleshooting

+#### Using the latest Release

+I've wrote this repo during the final days of the Technical Preview of Azure IPI.

+Almost everyday during the tech preview, a new installer version is released.

+Make sure that you are using the latest version of the installer to get all the latest bits.

 #### DNS is not ready

 If you DNS is not ready or discoverable, the installer will not be able to reach the cluster APIs.